pacemade/inmyshoes/_profiles/93Jenna Huang.md

 <h3 class="question">What is something that people should know before meeting you?</h3>

 <p>I'm hyper-sensitive to the things people say and besides getting easily offended I'm actually really blunt...
 Oh, and I can't stand when people don't keep their word.
 Sometimes it comes off rude when I point it out but I don't mean to be.
 Maybe it's a defence mechanism from my insecurities...
 I have anxiety issues, so if someone feels intimidating and I choke on my words, most of the time I’m not saying what I’m thinking.
-Also, I suck at remembering names, [laughs] I could remember and retell your life story and recognize your face in teeny photos, but I won't be able to remember your name unless I've known you for years and you're relevant in my life.</p>
+Also, I suck at remembering names, [laughs] I could retell your life story and recognize your face in teeny photos, but I won't be able to remember your name unless I've known you for years and you're relevant in my life.</p>

 <h3 class="question">What makes you laugh?
 What do you find humour in?</h3>